henspace/text2lesson-docs/docs/about.md

 Most of the icons are from the [Font Awesome Free](https://fontawesome.com/) icons set.

+Fonts for maths use the [Stix Two Math fonts](https://github.com/stipub/stixfonts).

 Styling for MathML, if not supported by the browser, has been made possible using a modified version of [mathml.css](https://github.com/fred-wang/mathml.css).